-LHA is concerned about the safety of its participants, and such concern extends to program participants who are victims of domestic violence, dating violence, sexual assault, or stalking.
-In accordance with the Violence Against Women Act (VAWA), LHA allows participants who are victims of domestic violence, dating violence, sexual assault, or stalking to request an emergency transfer from the participant's current unit to another unit within the same program or served by the same waiting list.
-The ability to request a transfer is available regardless of sex, gender identity, or sexual orientation.
-The ability of LHA to honor such request for participants/ tenants currently receiving assistance, however, may depend upon a preliminary determination that the participant/tenant is or has been a victim of domestic violence, dating violence, sexual assault, or stalking, a move is required to protect the health or safety of a family member, and on whether LHA has an available voucher.

-This plan identifies tenants who are eligible for an emergency transfer, the documentation needed to request an emergency transfer, confidentiality protections, how an emergency transfer may occur, and guidance to tenants on safety and security.
-This plan is based on a model emergency transfer plan published by the U.S. Department of Housing and Urban Development (HUD), the Federal agency that oversees that LHA's HUD-subsidized rental assistance programs (Section 8 Housing Choice Voucher (HCV), Section Project-based voucher program (PBV) and HUD-Veteran Affairs Supportive Housing program (HUD-VASH) are in compliance with VAWA.
+- A. Overview: LHA is concerned about the safety of its participants, and such concern extends to program participants who are victims of domestic violence, dating violence, sexual assault, or stalking.
+In accordance with the Violence Against Women Act (VAWA), - 1.
+LHA allows participants who are victims of domestic violence, dating violence, sexual assault, or stalking to request an emergency transfer from the participant's current unit to another unit within the same program or served by the same waiting list. - 2.
+The ability to request a transfer is available regardless of sex, gender identity, or sexual orientation. - 3.
+The ability of LHA to honor such request for participants/ tenants currently receiving assistance, however, may depend upon: - a.
+A preliminary determination that the participant/tenant is or has been a victim of domestic violence, dating violence, sexual assault, or stalking, - b.
+A move is required to protect the health or safety of a family member, and - c.
+On whether or not LHA has an available voucher. - 4.
+This Emergency Transfer Plan identifies: - a.
+Tenants who are eligible for an emergency transfer, - b.
+The documentation needed to request an emergency transfer, confidentiality protections, - c.
+How an emergency transfer may occur, and - d.
+Provides guidance to tenants on safety and security. - 5.
+This plan is based on a model emergency transfer plan published by the U.S. Department of Housing and Urban Development (HUD), the Federal agency that oversees that LHA's HUD-subsidized rental assistance programs (Section 8 Housing Choice Voucher (HCV), Section Project-based voucher program (PBV) and HUD-Veteran Affairs Supportive Housing program (HUD-VASH).

-B. Eligibility for Emergency Transfers
+B. Eligibility for Emergency Transfers:

-A program participant/tenant who is a victim of domestic violence, dating violence, sexual assault, or stalking, as provided in HUD's regulations at 24 CFR part 5, subpart L is eligible for an emergency transfer, if:

-- 2) the participant/tenant reasonably believes that there is a threat of imminent harm from further violence if the tenant remains within the same unit; or - 3) if the participant/tenant is a victim of sexual assault, and the sexual assault occurred on the premises within the 90-calendar-day period preceding a request for an emergency transfer; and - 4) the tenant requests an emergency transfer in accordance with the procedures described in this plan.
+- 1. Eligibility: A program participant/tenant who is a victim of domestic violence, dating violence, sexual assault, or stalking, as provided in HUD's regulations at 24 CFR part 5, subpart L is eligible for an emergency transfer, if: - a.
+The participant/tenant reasonably believes that there is a threat of imminent harm from further violence if the tenant remains within the same unit; or - b.
+If the participant/tenant is a victim of sexual assault, and the sexual assault occurred on the premises within the 90-calendar-day period preceding a request for an emergency transfer; and - c.
+The tenant requests an emergency transfer in accordance with the procedures described in this plan.

+2. Continued Assistance eligibility

-Continued Assistance eligibility: LHA will not restrict the timing or the number of moves when a family member is or has been a victim of domestic violence, dating violence, sexual assault or stalking and the move is needed to protect the health or safety of a family member.
+- a.
+LHA will not restrict the timing or the number of moves when: - A family member is or has been a victim of domestic violence, dating violence, sexual assault or stalking, and - The move is needed to protect the health or safety of a family member. - b.
+LHA cannot terminate a family's voucher assistance solely on the basis that:

-LHA cannot terminate a family's voucher assistance solely on the basis that a family moved out of an assisted unit in violation of the lease or without prior notification to LHA, if such move occurred to protect the health or safety of a family member who is or has been a victim of domestic violence, dating violence, sexual assault or stalking and who reasonably believed they were imminently threatened by harm from further violence if they remained in the dwelling unit, or if any family member has been the victim of sexual assault that occurred on the premises within the 90-calendar-day period preceding the family's request to move.
+- A family moved out of an assisted unit in violation of the lease, or without prior notification to LHA, - If such move occurred to protect the health or safety of a family member who is or has been a victim of domestic violence, dating violence, sexual assault or stalking and who reasonably believed they were imminently threatened by harm from further violence if they remained in the dwelling unit, or - If any family member has been the victim of sexual assault that occurred on the premises within the 90-calendar-day period preceding the family's request to move.

-Family Break-Up
+3. Family Break-Up